 God is a God of prophecy.
 He wants us to know what is coming.
 He answered His word and has "healing in His wings" to "reconcile us to God."
 There are no other holy books that contain prophetic words fulfilled!

-Every Christmas season is a literal miracle that this holiday (Holy Day) is focused worldwide on Jesus Christ, our Savior.
+Every Christmas season is a literal miracle that this holiday is focused worldwide on Jesus Christ, our Savior.
 Even the Wikipedia article acknowledges this undeniable fact.

-Therefore, let us turn aside from the poor handling of scripture and agenda-driven history "facts" and focus on the birth of Christ and sharing the Good news of His coming to rescue us from our sin, thus giving us eternal life without works and fear in the blood of Christ!
+Therefore, let us turn aside from agenda-driven history as supposed "facts" and focus on the birth of Christ and sharing the Good news of His coming to rescue us from our sin and eternal death, thus giving us eternal life works in the blood of Christ!
+Anyone who teaches the Bible should want the facts and present them in a manner worthy of sound scholarship.

 What can you and your family do to share the love of Christ with a hurting world this Christmas season?
-Here is one video that touches our hearts when we watch it.
+Here is one video that touches our hearts because it makes my point that people are celebrating with family and friends but may not know the real reason for Christmas—salvation.
+You can see this young woman become emotional as she learns that she has broken God's laws and needs a savior—the very holiday she is celebrating but not knowing why!

 Feel free to share the resources.